Skip to content

 Theoxenia Hotel in Argos, Greece, offers 1-star lodging and is located 2.8 kilometres from Aspida’s Akropolis and 2.9 km from the city’s train station.
 The 1-star hotel features rooms with air conditioning, free WiFi, and private bathrooms.
 It also includes a patio.

 The balconies of the apartments offer views of the city.
 There is a television in each hotel room.
 Each room at Theoxenia Hotel is furnished with towels and bed linens.
-Megaro Trikoupi, Dikastiriou Square, and the Ancient Theatre of Argos are all popular attractions close to the lodging.
+Megaro Trikoupi, Dikastiriou Square, and the Ancient Theatre of Argos are popular attractions close to the lodging.

 Mycenae Festivals